ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 | Cosmos (ATOM) | `crypto-multi-accounts` | [Keplr](http://support.keyst.one/3rd-party-wallets/cosmos-wallets/keplr-extension) |
 | Near (NEAR) | `crypto-multi-accounts` | [Sender Wallet](https://support.keyst.one/3rd-party-wallets/near-wallets/sender-wallet-extension) |

 The sync communication protocol is fully compatible with the listed watch-only wallets.
-Most of them uses however previous versions of the UR types presented in this paper.
+However, most of them use previous versions of the UR types presented in this paper.

 The internal sync communication protocol in NGRAVE presents however an important rework with the introduction of the UR types, but the same information is shared to the watch-only wallet making the sync operation unchanged for the end-user.
 This document also proposed to standardize the more advanced layer of synchronization between the existing QR-based hardware wallet.